 The Company's commercial real estate underwriting standards most often provide for loan terms of five to seven years, with amortization schedules of no more than thirty years.
-LTV ratios are typically limited to no more than 75%.
-Construction and land loans, included by property type in the table above, represented 0.7% of the total loan portfolio at December 31, 2021.
+The multi-family portfolio includes \$419 million of New York loans collateralized by properties with some or all of the units subject to rent regulation at December 31, 2022.